lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 * *Autoencoders*

-  Neural networks that are trained to reproduce the indata.
-Come in different flavours both with respect to depth and width, but also with respect to how overlearning is prevented.
-Can be used to detect anomalies as those datapoints that are poorly reconstructed by the network.
-Can also be used for dimennsion reduction in a data preprocession step.
-Subsequently other anomaly detection techniques can be applioed to the transformed data.
+Autoencoders (AE) are neural networks that are trained to reproduce the indata.
+They come in different flavours both with respect to depth and width, but also with respect to how overlearning is prevented.
+They can be used to detect anomalies from those datapoints that are poorly reconstructed by the network, as quantified by the reconstruction error.
+AEs can also be used for dimension reduction or compression in a data preprocession step.
+Subsequently other anomaly detection techniques can be applied to the transformed data.

 * *Variational autoencoders*